Vizzuality/marxan-cloud/docs/ARCHITECTURE_access-control.md

 The validity timespan of tokens can be configured for each instance, if necessary.

+Users who are in possession of a valid JWT token can forcibly sign themselves out of all their sessions.
+This is done by removing all the session ids for the user, resulting in them being signed out from all the devices/browsers/API clients they may have been using.

 ## Access control

 Access control strategies, roles and role management are described in detail in